NASA-Planetary-Science/AmesCAP/tutorial/CAP_Install.md

 ## 2. Installing CAP

 Now we can download and install CAP in `amesGCM3`.
 CAP was provided to you in the tarfile `amesgcm-master.zip` that was sent along with these instructions.
-Download `amesgcm-master.zip` and leave it in `Downloads/`.
+Download `amesgcm-master.zip`.
+You can leave the file in `Downloads/`, or,  if you encounter any permission issue, move it to a temporary location like your `/home` or `/Desktop` directories.

 ### Using `pip`